What is Organisation Structure?

 This means the system is vertical and disconnected, and the communication flows through the department heads to the top management.
 This structure is suitable for a business dealing with operations, such as manufacturing industries.

-In Figure 1, the CEO of the organisation is placed at the top.
+The CEO of the organisation is placed at the top.
 Further, the top management team of the organisation consists of several functional heads, viz., VP Operations, VP Sales/ Marketing, VP Finance and VP HR.
 Departmental heads (Plant manager, Regional manager, Accounts manager, Audit manager, HR manager) of each functional department are responsible for carrying out communication with each functional department.

 Divisional Organisation Structure